-Bonus: Instagram also provides curated options regarding who can even see your Stories to begin with.
-After you've created your Instagram Story, you click on the Story itself, and swipe up to view who's seen it once again.
+Bonus: Instagram also provides curated options regarding who can even see your stories to begin with.
+After you've created your Instagram story, you click on the story itself, and swipe up to view who's seen it.
 Once you find the username of the person you'd like to hide the story from, you click the three horizontal dots located just to the right of their name.
 From there, as the Instagram Help Center explains, you can select "Hide Story From [Username]."
-As the Help Center emphasizes, hiding your story from a user is not the same thing as blocking them entirely — it just means that they will be unable to view this specific type of content on your profile.
+Hiding your story from a user is not the same thing as blocking them entirely — it just means that they will be unable to view this specific type of content on your profile.
 (FYI: Though Instagram doesn’t allow people to see if you’ve hidden your story from them, there are a few hacks people can use to deduce that you’ve given them the boot.)

 You may have noticed that you were not able to see the amount of views your story got during the 2021 holiday season.
 According to Elite Daily, this was a technical bug that is now resolved.
-However, your worries should be set to rest now — as of May 13, your Instagram should’ve gone back to normal, and all users should now be able to see how many views each of their Instagram Stories got, regardless of if they were in the beta test group or not.
+However, your worries should be set to rest now — as of Jan.
+4, your Instagram should’ve gone back to normal, and all users should now be able to see how many views each of their Instagram stories got.

-Though there's currently no way to know how many times someone has played your Story back, you might be surprised by who is not-so-secretly checking out your Instagram Story.
+Though there's currently no way to know how many times someone has played your story back, you might be surprised by who is not-so-secretly checking out your Instagram story.

-Additional reporting by Siena Gagliano.
+Additional reporting by Siena Gagliano

 This article was originally published on